-- 16. Your program must be confined to selections no longer than (10) ten minutes, including solos, with the following exception: you may program one piece that is up to (15) fifteen minutes as long as your program features more grade 1-3 pieces than 4-6 pieces.
+- 16. Your program must be confined to selections no longer than (10) ten minutes including solos with the following exception: you may program one piece that is up to (15) fifteen minutes as long as your program features more grade 1-3 pieces than 4-6 pieces.
 (If you have an even number of selections on your program and you wish to play a piece that is longer than ten minutes, you will need to play two more grade 1-3 pieces than 4-6 pieces.) - 17.
+All high school, youth, community, and adult bands are required to include a march (non-arranged) on their concert.
+Middle school bands are encouraged to perform a march as well.
+For a list of recommended march composers, CLICK HERE. - 18.
 The selection of guest conductors is your decision.
 Organizations can have no more than five conductors, including the primary conductor, on their programs.
 In other words, you may have a total of four other conductors besides the regular conductor.
 We recommend that no conductor appear on more than two programs during the same year.
-We ask that you request Midwest approval of conductors and soloists so that the same conductor will not appear on several programs nor will the same instrument be featured several times.
-The music selected by and for the guest conductors and soloists follows the same policies as the rest of your program. - 18.
+We ask that you request Midwest approval of conductors and soloists so that the same conductor will not appear on several programs, nor will the same instrument be featured several times.
+The music selected by and for the guest conductors and soloists follows the same policies as the rest of your program. - 19.
 You may include your own student instrumental or vocal soloist or small ensemble.
-To include any larger ensembles, please apply immediately to The Midwest Clinic Office for permission. - 19.
-Students not regularly enrolled in a school group may not perform with that group except as features. - 20.
+To include any larger ensembles, please apply immediately to The Midwest Clinic Office for permission.

+- 20. Students not regularly enrolled in a school group may not perform with that group except as features. - 21.
 A member of the Board of Directors has been assigned as your liaison.
 He or she will assist you as you plan your program and select your music.
-You can find your board liaison assignment by logging into your account on The Midwest Clinic website and clicking on the Performer Homepage.

-21. Each director, in conjunction with the liaison, makes his or her own selection of music governed by the preceding policies.
+You can find your board liaison assignment by logging into your account on The Midwest Clinic website and clicking on the Performer Homepage. - 22.
+Each director, in conjunction with the liaison, makes his or her own selection of music governed by the preceding policies.
 The Performance Coordinating Committee will examine all the programs and reserves the right to suggest possible additions or deletions, if necessary, to help balance and/or strengthen the clinic program.

-Special Information about Planning Your Program
+Special Information About Planning Your Program